kedacore/keda-docs/content/docs/2.0/concepts/authentication.md

       queueLength  : '5'
 ```

 If you have multiple containers in a deployment, you will need to include the name of the container that has the references in the `ScaledObject`.
-If you do not include a `containerName` it will default to the first container.
+If you do not include a `envSourceContainerName` it will default to the first container.
 KEDA will attempt to resolve references from secrets, config maps, and environment variables of the container.

 While this method works for many scenarios, there are some downsides.
 This method makes it difficult to efficiently share auth config across `ScaledObjects`.
 It also doesn’t support referencing a secret directly, only secrets that are referenced by the container.
 This method also doesn't support a model where other types of authentication may work - namely "pod identity" where access to a source could be acquired with no secrets or connection strings.
 For these and other reasons, we also provide a `TriggerAuthentication` resource to define authentication as a separate resource to a `ScaledObject`, which can reference secrets directly or supply configuration like pod identity.